Margareta Momma: Career

 Samtal discussed foreign policy, social policy, morality, and independence and subjects of the Age of Enlightenment.
 The essay numbers were written in the form of a fictive argumentative conversation - hence the name of the paper - between two fictions figures, the male Argi skugga (Shadow of Argi) and the female Fruentimbers skugga (Shadow of a Female), of various topics.
 Other characters sometimes participate in the conversation, such as Muselmanen (The Moslem) and Philosophen (The Philosopher).
 Criticism against the Catholic church within the subject of enlightenment, until then uncommon in Sweden but common in the Netherlands, was often presented.
 In the conversations, the essay promoted freedom of speech, freedom of religion, advocated to translate knowledge to the Swedish language to make it available to more people rather than to restrict most such literature to foreign languages in the universities, and stated that women should also been given higher education and participate in public debate.
 In it, she satirizes the letters from some readers who criticize the thought of a woman discussing philosophy.
 Affected strongly by the continental ideas of enlightenment, it was regarded as radical and progressive and came in conflict with the contemporary censorship laws.
 It was not banned by the censorship, but discontinued for unknown causes after ten issues in 1739, despite having planned further issues.

 During the 18th-century Age of Liberty and the Gustavian Age, there were several publications in Sweden written by and for women which, except for the more common topics of the Age of Enlightenment, discussed and questioned the rights and status of women in society, often written in the form of essays, letters and fictions conversations, of which the publication of Margareta Momma was arguably the first.
 Most of the female journalists and writers in 18th-century Sweden wrote under pseudonym (normally a French name), and few have been identified.

 Momma is also identified as the editor behind the French language edition of the Stockholm Gazette, which she published between 1742 and 1752.

-In 1772, she died along with her spouse and her remaining son, and the family business was inherited by her daughter Elsa Fought.
+In 1772, she died along with her spouse and her remaining son, and the family business was inherited by her daughter Elsa Fougt.